UMWEDU/umw-commencement-sync/_pages/undergraduate-picnic.md

 </strong></p>
 <p style="text-align: center"><strong>Beverage Station</strong></p>
 <p style="text-align: center">Lemonade, Sweet and Unsweetened Iced Tea, Iced Water</p>
-<p style="text-align: center">For questions regarding the menu please contact the catering office at 540-654-1930.</p>
+<p style="text-align: center">In event of rain, the picnic will be moved to the University Center, Chandler Ballroom.
+For questions regarding the menu please contact the catering office at 540-654-1930.</p>